johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

 \$\$\Δ_{\linear} = I_n-I_{n-1}\$\$

-On the second image, the **ratio** of the nominal light intensity of any two neighbouring bars is constant:
+On the second image, however, the **ratio** of the nominal light intensity of any two neighbouring bars is constant:

 \$\$\Δ_{\ratio} = I_n / I_{n-1}\$\$